gordondms/data-analytics-power-bi-report418/README.md

 ## Milestone 3: Creating the Data Model

-### Task 1: Creating a date table covering the entire period of time in the dataset
+### Task 1: Created a date table covering the entire period of time in the dataset

 DAX formulae were then used to add the following columns:
 - Day of Week